shakyaSmrite/smriteshakya/README.md

 -->
 ### Hi there 👋

 My name is Smriti Shakya.
-I recently completed by Undergrad in Computer Science and i'm currently working on building my web Development skills.
+I recently completed by Undergrad in Computer Science from UTArlington.
+- 🔭 I’m currently working on building my web Development skills.
+- 🌱 I’m currently learning JavaScript.
+- 📫 How to reach me: Smriteshakya002@gmail.com
 </br>

 ## Connect with me: